Hot in Chicago

-Do I need to read the books in order?
+Do I need to read them in order?

-All the books feature one primary couple who get their happily-ever-after by the end.
+All the books feature one primary couple who gets their happily-ever-after by the end.
 No cliffhangers!
 While each story can be read as a standalone, you may enjoy the later books more if you start with FLIRTING WITH FIRE (Luke and Kinsey).
-Both the couples in MELTING POINT (Gage and Brady) and PLAYING WITH FIRE (Eli and Alexandra) meet and spark in that first full-length book, and events occur here that will play out in their entirety in the later books.
+Both the couples in MELTING POINT and PLAYING WITH FIRE meet and spark in that first full-length book, and events occur here that will play out in their entirety in the later books.

-REKINDLE THE FLAME (Beck and Darcy) is a prequel novella that introduces the Dempseys and the Hot in Chicago world.
+REKINDLE THE FLAME is a prequel novella that introduces the Dempseys and the Hot in Chicago world.
 In fact, all the heroes get page time here, but it’s not necessary to read it first – unless you’re like me and are pretty OCD about reading things in order!